 Your child's wee is a good indication as to whether or not they're getting enough to drink.
 And this handy infographic could be really useful to what colour wee to be wary of – particularly when you're out in the sun...

 Last reviewed by Dr Philippa Kaye on May 24th 2023

 As the year heats up, making sure we – and of course, our kids – get enough water to drink is very important.

 "But it's also worth knowing that if your child is very severely dehydrated or unwell, they may stop producing urine altogether.
-So, if your child is drowsy, limp and/or unrousable, don't wait for them to urinate so you can check the colour of their wee; instead please seek urgent medical help."
+So, if your child is drowsy, limp and/or unrousable, don't wait for them to urinate so you can check the colour of their wee; instead, please seek urgent medical help."

-About our expert, Dr Philippa KayeDr Philippa Kaye works as a GP in both NHS and private practice.
+Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy’s, King’s and St Thomas’s medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.

 Pic: Getty.
-Illustration: Emma Williamson h/t SodaStream
+Illustration: Emma Winchester h/t SodaStream

 Tara is mum to 1 daughter, Bodhi Rae, and has worked as Content Editor and Social Media Producer at MadeForMums since 2015

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.